Look, I get it.

 Because whenever the price breaks out, it cannot go up without breathing.

 Imagine that you sprinted 100 meters, 200 meters.
 You have to breathe and pause after a while.
-It’s the same for trading.
+It’s the same for trading and with having a buy high sell higher strategy.

 After the market makes a huge breakout, it needs to pause and breathe.